 Princess Charlotte May Receive a Major New Title When Dad William Takes the Throne

-In honor of the princess’s 70th birthday (August 15), the account took its followers on a trip down memory lane, specifically including a variety of facts about Anne’s royal life.
-One tweet wrote, “HRH The Princess Anne was named The Princess Royal, a title traditionally bestowed upon the eldest daughter of The Sovereign, in 1987.
+In honor of the princess’s 70th birthday (August 15), the account took its followers on a trip down memory lane and shared a variety of facts about Anne’s royal life.
+One tweet read, “HRH The Princess Anne was named The Princess Royal, a title traditionally bestowed upon the eldest daughter of The Sovereign, in 1987.
 HRH is the seventh Princess Royal, following Princess Mary, the only daughter of King George V.”

 HRH The Princess Anne was named The Princess Royal, a title traditionally bestowed upon the eldest daughter of The Sovereign, in 1987.?
 The Royal Family (@RoyalFamily) August 11, 2020